 Handtruck handle attach-12 inches wide, #8 + #10 handles mount to it

 Handtruck Lower Lip- you can make yourself a cool Work Center Cart (WCC).
 Its easier and faster to use a cart.
 Customize your own.
 It will save you over 10 mins a day on average which over the course of a year is an entire week.
 Next time you carry your tools, forget something and keep going back to the truck, wish you had better lighting and more, just remember OTLVISE.
 Best part is you can detach the wheel assembly and use it for another function.

 Single cart Handle- allows front man going up stairs to walk forward and not backwards.
 This handle has a hole in the extension for "add on" handles under research.
 DO NOT USE the hole feature until the best add on handles are developed.
 THE hole can receive a longer piece of pipe for heavy lifting.
 Example would be one piece slate.
 You can also create Your own handles to slip over and lock in if desired.

 Slate Shoe- protects product being moved,has predrilled holes so you can attach items being transported with screws for extra safety when appropriate.
-This be seated flush at a right angle with the media being transported.
+This must be seated flush at a right angle with the media being transported.

 T-Handle- great for lifting or pulling, recommended for Handtruck.
 As with other OTLVISE handles there are various positions that you can locate the handle to in respect to centering on load.
 Always try to keep load centered.
 Its reversible to make going up or down stairs easier.

 Handle screw- Quick no tools required handles for tightening, used best when carrying multiple items.